webcompat/webcompat.com/docs/dev-env-setup.md

 # change to directory
 cd webcompat.com
 # set up virtual environment
-[sudo] virtualenv env
+virtualenv env
 source env/bin/activate
-# on Windows: source env/Scripts/activate or .env/Scripts/activate
-# install Pillow image lib dependencies (optional: only required if you plan on hacking on image upload features)
+# optionally install Pillow image lib dependencies (only required if you plan on hacking on image upload features)
 #  OSX: http://pillow.readthedocs.org/en/3.0.x/installation.html#os-x-installation
 #  Windows: http://pillow.readthedocs.org/en/3.0.x/installation.html#windows-installation
 #  Linux: http://pillow.readthedocs.org/en/3.0.x/installation.html#linux-installation
 # install rest of dependencies
-pip install -r config/requirements.txt
+pip2 install -r config/requirements.txt
 # In Ubuntu: if ImportError: No module named flask.ext.github occurs, it means the dependencies in requirements.txt are installed in /usr/lib instead of <project_repository>/env/python<version>/site-packages.
 # In this case, use virtual environment's pip from <project_repository>/env/lib/pip folder of the project repository instead of the global pip.
 ```

-#### Installing Grunt
+#### Installing npm dependencies

-We use [Grunt](http://gruntjs.com/) as a task runner to perform certain tasks (minify + concat JS assets, for example).
-You need to have [Node.js](https://nodejs.org/en/download/) installed to be able to run Grunt.
-Once that's done, `npm` can be used to install Grunt and other build dependencies.
+We use a handful of npm packages to build the project.

 Install npm dependencies: